Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 This way you will have only me and my hatred for bots to give your trust.

+I will be allowing public contributions in the future for me and a set of trusted authors to filter through, but as of now, I'd like this project to be maintained by just me.

 # Ok cool, how do I use this then?
 You can download the entire contents as a zip file via clicking the CODE dropdown.